 According to campus tour information: "[As] one of two student dining facilities on campus, South Dining Hall opened in 1927.
 As one of the finest examples of Gothic design in the United States, its architecture is reminiscent of a medieval Guild Hall.
 Today’s students find it reminiscent of Harry Potter’s Hogwarts, so Notre Dame Food Services hosted the first-ever Harry Potter-themed dinner here in 2009.

 In the early days, students dressed in coat and tie and dined family style.
 Modern kitchen facilities and a new food court design blend with the building’s original murals, stone fire places and oak tables and chairs.
 This distinctive building actually has a few places for dining, including the food market with made-to-order selections, hospitality rooms for special events, and the Reckers 24-hour café featuring pizza and smoothies."

 Secrets of the Dining Hall

 An experienced grad student shared this secret with me: if you go to the dining hall just before 11:00 a.m., you can pay the breakfast price and still stay for lunch.
 Instant discount!
 Also, you can check the menu online before you go.
 It saves time and allows you to make healthy choices (or not).

-Notre Dame Food Services has a registered dietician on staff that can provide individual nutritional counseling and advice to students.
-Whether you are looking to improve your health, lose weight, gain weight, or have special dietary needs such as allergies or other restrictions, the dietician can help.
+Notre Dame Food Services has a registered dietitian on staff that can provide individual nutritional counseling and advice to students.
+Whether you are looking to improve your health, lose weight, gain weight, or have special dietary needs such as allergies or other restrictions, the dietitian can help.
 E-mail firstname.lastname@example.org for more information or to schedule an appointment.